epic404/hono-api/README.md

 ## Getting Started

 1. [Install deno](https://docs.deno.com/runtime/manual/getting_started/installation).
-2. Start the dev server with: `deno run --allow-net hello.ts`.
+2. Start the dev server with: `deno run --allow-net main.ts`.
 3. Hit the API to create a JWT with postman.

 ## The Good